seanmpuckett/Myriad-Pro-System-Font-for-Yosemite/README.md

 You can clone, fork, or download the repo from GitHub.

+Or you can download a [zipfile from dropbox](https://www.dropbox.com/s/st2pyjo9lrb1d5k/SystemFontMyriadPro.zip?dl=1).

 #### Copy to your library

 In a finder window, choose Go-->Go to folder and type in **~/Library/Fonts/**.